 Nashik is wine and grape city of India.
 This city is located on the Godavari River which flows through the old city.
 A divine city is a great place in the hearts of millions of worshipers of God.
 Nashik as enjoys high value owing to its spiritual importance comprising hundreds of temples and mythological stories.

 Being the third biggest city of Maharashtra after Mumbai and Pune, Nashik has also won an award of the Best Tourist Friendly City of India.
 Nashik, being a divine city after every 12 years hosts one of the largest spiritual gatherings around the globe, Maha Kumbh Mela.

 Best places to visit in Nashik

 Kalaram Temple: built by Sardar Rangarao Odhekar in around 1790.
 Odhekar took the statue from a river and built the temple.
-The temple is 70 ft high with skillfully sculptured idols of Lord Ram and Sita, along with Lakshman in black stone, giving the temple its name.
-The temple is considered to be among the most creative work in religion.
+This temple is 70 ft high with skillfully sculptured idols of Lord Ram and Sita, along with Lakshman in black stone.
+This temple is considered to the most creative work in religion.

 Sita Gufaa: The cave where Sita was staying when Ravana (antagonist of Ramayana) came to kidnap her as a revenge of Lakshman cutting nose of his sister Surpanakha, is located on the western door of the Kalaram temple.
 ‘Lakshman Rekha’ drawn by Lakshman for the shield of Sita is the situated on one kilometer from the caves.

 Tapovan: literally means grounds reserved for meditation and reparation.
 There is such a ground for reparation ahead of Panchavati and so was called Tapovan.
 The sages used to meditate in close proximity to the lush green nature.
 This place has temples of Laxmana and Hanuman.
 Even today, this locale captivates mind because of Godavari’s silently gurgling stream, long stretch of green woods and closeness to jungle’s plants and animals.